xuankimtran/docs-1/pages/katalon-studio/docs/qtest-integration.md

    > Requirements:
    > * Make sure all test suites in the test suite folder you wish to upload have at least one registered qTest location.
-   > * One of the test suites in the selected test suites folder has not been uploaded yet.
+   > * At least one test suite in the selected test suites folder has not been uploaded yet.

    - In the **Tests Explorer** panel, right-click on the test suite folder to trigger its context menu.
 Select **qTest > Upload**.